-Educational records do not include records of educational personnel, instructional material, and class administrative procedures, which are in the maker's sole possession and are not accessible or revealed to any individual except a temporary substitute, records of law enforcement unit, and student health, employment or alumni records.
-Personal documents such as Health records, however, may be reviewed by physicians of the students choosing.
-Students may not scrutinize or review the resulting as outlined by FERPA: financial information submitted by their parents, confidential letters and sanctions associated with admission, employment or job appointment, honors to which they have waived their rights of examination and review, or education records encompassing information on more than one student, in that respect, the institution will authorize admittance only to the part of the student' record which pertains to the inquiring.
+Students may not scrutinize or review the resulting as outlined by the Act: financial information submitted by their parents, confidential letters and employment or job appointment, recommendations associated with admission, honors to which they have waived their rights of examination and review, or education records encompassing information on more than one student.
+In that case, the University will permit admittance only to the part of the record which pertains to the inquiring student.

 A student who believes that his/her education records contain inaccurate or misleading information or otherwise violate their privacy or other rights may discuss that concern unofficially with the Vice President for Enrollment Management and Student Affairs (or the vice president's designee).
 If the decisions are in settlement with the student's requests, the appropriate records will be amended.
 If not, the student will be notified that the records will not be amended within a reasonable period.
 The vice president will then inform them of student affairs and enrollment management (or the vice president's designee) of their right to a formal hearing.
-Student appeal for a formal hearing must be made in writing to the Office of the Vice President for Enrollment and Student Affairs, which, within a reasonable period after receiving such requests, will inform the student of the scheduled hearing, including date/link and place.
-Students may submit evidence relevant to the issues raised and may be assisted or represented at the hearings by one or more persons of their own choice, including attorneys, at the student's expense.
+Student appeal for a formal hearing must be made in writing to the Office of the Vice President for Enrollment and Student Affairs.
+Within a reasonable period after receiving such requests, the student will inform the date, location/link, and time of the hearing.
+Students may submit evidence relevant to the issues raised and may be assisted or represented at the hearings by one or more persons of their choice, including attorneys, at the student's expense.
 The Vice President for Enrollment Management and Student Affairs will appoint the panel, adjudicating such challenges.

-The decision rendered by the hearing panel will be final.
+The decision reached by the hearing panel will be final.
 It will be based solely on the evidence presented at the hearing.
-It will consist of written statements summarizing the evidence, stating the reasons for the decision, and delivering it to all parties concerned.
+It will consist of written statements summarizing the evidence, stating the reasons for the decision, and shall be delivered to all parties concerned.
+The educational records at the University will be corrected or amended per the hearing panel's decision to favor the student.
 Suppose the decision is unsatisfactory for the student.
-In that case, the student may place comments or statements within his or her educational records, setting forth possible reasons for disagreement with the hearing panel's decision(s).
-When inaccuracy is discovered, the educational records will be corrected or amended per the hearing panel's decision to favor the student.
-The statement will be placed in the student's educational records and maintained as part of their records.
+In that case, the student may place comments on the information in the records or statements within his or her educational records, setting forth any reasons for disagreement with the hearing panel's decision(s).
+The statement will be placed in the educational records and maintained as part of the student's records.
 It will be released whenever the records in question are disclosed.

-A student who believes the adjudications of his or her challenge were unfair or not keeping with FERPA provisions may request writing assistance from the University's president (or designee).
-Further, a student who believes that his/her rights have been shortened or abridged may file complaints concerning the alleged failure of Leighton University to comply with FERPA with:
+A student who believes the adjudications of his or her challenge was unfair or not keeping with FERPA provisions may request writing assistance from the University's president (or designee).
+Further, students who believe that their rights have been abridged may file complaints with the Family Educational Rights and Privacy Act Office (FERPA), Department of Health, Education and Welfare, Washington, D.C.
+20201, concerning the alleged failure of Leighton University to comply with FERPA.